-The German Streusel Rhubarb Cake is a great "Kaffee and Kuchen" cake that you will love.
-Rhubarb is used in the German cuisine for compote, desserts and cakes.
+Rhubarb is used in the German cuisine for compote, pastries, desserts and cakes.
 Originally rhubarb comes from the Himalaya region and entered during the 16th century Russia then later on other parts of Europe.
 Rhubarb stays fresh in the fridge, wrap it in a moist cloth or freeze it: cut in small pieces and place into a freezing bag.
 You would never use the leaves as they contain oxalic acid that can cause poisoning if eaten in high amounts like 5kg!
-We never eat that much, so no worries.
 Enjoy this German rhubarb streusel cake - Happy Baking!

 100 g butter